Kevin O'Connell · Product Designer

 "Read this combination precisely — the subject may be anything or anyone, internal or external, personal or impersonal, abstract or concrete.
 Let the specific symbolism of these three cards determine everything...
 Do not soften difficult combinations.
 Do not resolve ambiguity."

-Specificity mattered enormously.
+I also discovered that specificity matters a lot.
 Vague direction produced vague results.
 "Make the Death card better" produced mediocre iteration.
 "The skeleton should occupy the full height of the card, scythe in the right hand crossing diagonally, roses at the bottom left" produced something I could work with.
-The more precisely I could articulate what I wanted — and what was wrong with what I had — the faster the collaboration moved.
+The more precisely I could articulate what I wanted — and what was wrong with what I had — the better the results.
+When the model suggested fixes that didn't address the root cause, pushing back explicitly — "this didn't work, why did you think it would?" — consistently improved the diagnosis.
+Productive AI collaboration requires the designer to be a skeptical critic, not just a requestor.

 I wanted to add a dynamic lighting effect.
 My first idea was an invisible light source orbiting the sphere every few seconds, illuminating the cards as it passed.
 This required converting the cards to a mesh and applying a PBR (physically based rendering) shader.
 At first the metalness was too high — the cards looked washed out, more mirror than card.
 Dialing it back brought the effect closer to what I wanted: a subtle sheen that catches the light without overwhelming the illustration.